 Response.
 Responses to MGDPA requests will be made at the time of the request or as soon thereafter as possible.
-If the data is requested by the subject of the data, responses will be made at the time of the request or within ten (10) days, excluding Saturdays, Sundays, and Holidays.
+If the data requested is Data on Individuals, by the subject of the data, responses will be made at the time of the request or within ten (10) days, excluding Saturdays, Sundays and Holidays.